 You can eat your regular meals the day of the DEXA scan examination, however, you should not take calcium supplements at least 24 hours in advance of the scan.

 Do You Have to Undress for a Bone Density Test?

 In most cases you will not have to undress for a bone density test.
 The staff and clinician will make every effort to keep you in your own clothes during the examination.
-However, you may still be asked to wear a gown if required.
+However, the staff may ask you to wear a gown.

 Depending on the test center, the staff might request that you remove items that interfere with the DEXA scan including:

 - Metal buttons

 Here are guidelines on what to wear for bone density test, as well as what not to wear:

 - Wear loose fitting clothes and avoid wearing accessories such as belts, clasps, hooks, zippers, thick buttons or glitter ornamentation.